MCZhi/zhiyuhuang.github.io/_pages/about.md

 In my research, I focus on the intersection between autonomous driving and machine learning, with the aim of developing algorithms and techniques that can endow the machine with the ability to interact with humans naturally, make intelligent decisions, and drive like an experienced human driver.
 In particular, my research interests include deep learning and reinforcement learning with the application to autonomous driving decision-making, prediction&planning, simulation, and human-machine interaction.
 I have published more than 20 papers at top AI/ITS/Robotics journals and conferences.

 # 🔥 News
+- *2023.07*: &nbsp;🎉🎉 Our GameFormer paper has been accepted by International Conference on Computer Vision (ICCV)!
+The code will be released soon.
+- *2023.07*: &nbsp;🎉🎉 Two papers on predictive decision-making/planning have been accepted by International Conference on Intelligent Transportation Systems (ITSC)!
 - *2023.06*: &nbsp;🎉🎉 Our team won the innovation award in the nuPlan Planning Challenge!
 Check out our [report](https://opendrivelab.com/e2ead/AD23Challenge/Track_4_AID.pdf) and [presentation](https://youtu.be/ZwhXilQKULY?t=1204) on our GameFormer Planner.
 - *2023.06*: &nbsp;🎉🎉 Our paper on differentiable integrated prediction and planning (DIPP) has been accepted by IEEE Transactions on Neural Networks and Learning Systems!
 - *2022.06*: &nbsp;🎉🎉 Our team won third place in the Waymo Open Dataset Motion Prediction Challenge!
 Our [report](https://storage.googleapis.com/waymo-uploads/files/research/2023%20Technical%20Reports/MP_3rd_GRT-R36.pdf) is available on [CVPR 2023